nchain-innovation/utxo-as-a-service/README.md

 ## Directories
 The following directories exist in this project:
 ```
-├── data
 ├── docs
 │   └── diagrams
+└── rust
+    ├── data
     └── src

 ```
 These directories contain the following:
-* `data` - Configuration, data and logs used and created by the service
 * `docs` - Project documentation
 * `docs/diagrams` - PlantUML diagrams and source in support of the documentation
+* `rust/data` - Configuration, data and logs used and created by the service
-* `src` - Project source code in Rust
+* `rust/src` - Project source code in Rust

 ## Developemnt